laurenp34/MKS21X-FinalProject/README.md

 1. input a book title
 2. select which of the returned results is preferred
 3. a list of copies with availability status and location within the NYPL system will appear.
+4. Follow instructions within the program for viewing map

 **Useful link: ascii-table.com/ansi-escape-sequences-vt-100.php